 When Should a Nofollow Backlink Be Used?

 So how do you know when to use a dofollow or a nofollow link?
-If you are getting a backlink from a website with significantly more domain authority than your own, it’s smart to ask for a dofollow link.
+If bloggers are getting a backlink in a guest post from a website with significantly more domain authority than your own, it’s smart to ask for a dofollow link.
 They may or may not agree to it.
 Sometimes, you have no control over this and will have to accept what the other website is willing to give.

 If you are providing a backlink to someone else’s website, consider carefully what type of link you want to give.
-If you aren’t comfortable endorsing the other website, then a nofollow link is the smarter choice.
+If website owners aren’t comfortable endorsing the other website, then a nofollow link is the smarter choice.
 Then you won’t pass your link juice on to the destination website.

-An example of this would be to make any links that appear in comments as nofollow.
+An example of this would be to make any links that appear in comments as nofollow with a rel attribute.
 Spammers who flood the comment section of your blog are hoping to poach your domain authority by adding unwanted links in junk comments.
-Now your website looks questionable because you are linking to multiple spam websites.
+Now your website looks questionable in the Google algorithm because you are linking to multiple spam websites, which can hurt your pagerank.
 This will hurt the performance of your website.
 You can prevent this by making all links in your comments nofollow links.

 Other times when it’s useful to add a nofollow link to a website is when you post or share user-generated content, affiliate links, or sponsored content.
 Keep this in mind when working with brand ambassadors or sponsoring content on other websites.
 You may find that other people take this approach when backlinking to your website.